Tuli Block | Safari and Lodging in Botswana

 In the wet summer months birding in Tuli Block is especially good and visitors can see a large number of newborn antelope.
 The landscape is lush and green at this time and many travelers are left in awe at the aesthetic beauty that this region has to offer.

 Stargazing ExperiencesThe Tuli area boasts vast skies and is an amazing region for star-gazing.
-Nights of clear skies offer enthusiasts a chance to see many easily visible constellations unhindered by the city’s pollution or bright lights.
-Stargazing in Tuli is truly a unique and unforgettable experience.
+Nights of clear skies offer enthusiasts a chance to see many constellations unhindered by civilization’s light pollution.
+Stargazing in Tuli is truly an unforgettable experience.

 Leopards of TuliThe Tuli region is home to one of Africa’s most widespread cats, the Leopard.
 However these cats are seldom seen due to their solitary nature.
 The lack of vegetation in Tuli however increases the possibilities of seeing the Leopards of Tuli in their natural habitat.